sharebravery/base-dex-app/docs/architecture.md

 - Live Supabase/Postgres connection is not exercised in tests; Drizzle client factory expects Hyperdrive bindings.
 - KyberSwap `/route/build` (which returns encoded calldata + `sender`
   binding).
-Without it the demo shows the route/quote but cannot sign a transaction — see "Demo-mode boundary" above.
+Without it the client shows the route/quote but cannot sign a transaction — see "Settlement boundary" above.
 - Native biometric plugin wiring (`local_auth`) — `LocalAuthBiometricGate` is
   implemented; the plugin platform channel is not exercised in tests.
 - End-to-end integration tests via the `integration_test` package (deferred to